 Especially, it remains unclear what will be recognised as “appropriate” secrecy measures.
 In practice, this means technical and organisational effort for companies, but above all contractual safeguards.
 It will have to be proven to what extent the know-how is contractually protected.
 And reverse engineering also puts the focus on contract protection.
 We recommend the formulation of confidentiality obligations in connection with contractual penalties.
 Whistleblowing should also be taken into account, which according to § 5 (2) GeschGehG strengthens the protection of whistleblowers.

-According to the EU Directive proposal, reverse engineering is considered a legally permissible means of acquiring information (Art.
+According to this EU Directive proposal, reverse engineering is considered a legally permissible means of acquiring information (Art.
 3 (1) (b)).
 Something else should only apply if this has been contractually agreed otherwise.
-This goes beyond the German interpretation, according to which the reproduction of a technical product whose protection has expired does not violate a trade secret – if it can be easily disassembled into its components and understood in this way.

 Art.
 7 (2) of the proposed Directive also provides for sanctions against the applicant of a claim if the claim is manifestly unfounded and abusive.
 In such a case, there should also be a right to damages.